NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   under slab                      Ducts under slab (ground)                                EnergyPlus calculation                                     Any roof deck                       Ducts on roof deck (outside)                             Weather data                                               Any
   ==============================  =======================================================  =========================================================  =================

+  .. [#] OpenStudio-HPXML does not model "conditioned" or "heated" garages.
+         Many conditioned garages are not conditioned 24/7, rather they are only conditioned for short periods when occupants are in them and turn on the space conditioning equipment, so it is best to assume an unconditioned garage.
+         However, if a garage was converted into livable space, then "conditioned space" should be used instead.

 Validating & Debugging Errors
 -----------------------------